Chapter 28 - Physician Assistants

 - Purpose.
 The purpose of this chapter is to:

-- establish minimum Physician Assistant (PA) qualifications for employment in the Indian Health Service (IHS) and
+- Establish minimum Physician Assistant (PA) qualifications for employment in the Indian Health Service (IHS);

 - establish the IHS policy for national standards of practice for PAs

 - Policy.
-It is IHS policy to employ PAs to extend health services and improve the quality of medical care provided to American Indians and Alaska Natives (AI/AN) and to use physicians more effectively and efficiently.
+It is IHS policy to employ PAs to expand health services and improve the quality of medical care provided to American Indians and Alaska Natives and to use physicians more effectively and efficiently.
 The IHS determines the scope of practice for PAs working for the IHS.

 - Education.
 All PAs employed by the IHS must be graduates from one of the following: